monstermax/freemining/README.md

 Advice (optional): install and use Git Bash. https://gitforwindows.org/

-# Python 3 (if no already installed.
+# Python 3

+(if no already installed.
 For example on Ubuntu 16.04).
-Use this if `npm install` failed
+Use this if `npm install` failed.

+For Windows, Python is installed with NodeJS and NPM.

 ```bash
 cd /tmp
 wget https://www.python.org/ftp/python/3.9.7/Python-3.9.7.tgz